How to Check an SSL Certificate

 3. Certificate Chain

-SSL trust is based on a chain: Root CA → Intermediate CA → Leaf certificate.
-If the Intermediate CA is missing from the server, some browsers (especially mobile) will show an error even if the certificate is valid.
+Trust in an SSL certificate is based on a chain: Root CA → Intermediate CA → Leaf certificate.
+If the Intermediate CA is missing from the server, some browsers (especially mobile) will show an error even if the certificate itself is valid.

 4. Issuer

-Check who issued the certificate.
-Known CAs: Let's Encrypt, DigiCert, Sectigo, GlobalSign.
-A self-signed certificate always shows a warning.
+Check which CA issued the certificate.
+Known CAs: Let's Encrypt, DigiCert, Sectigo, GlobalSign, ZeroSSL.
+A self-signed certificate always shows a browser warning.

-If your page uses HTTPS but loads resources (images, scripts) over HTTP, browsers show a warning.
-These are called "mixed content" and can prevent scripts from executing.
+If your page uses HTTPS but loads assets (images, scripts) over HTTP, browsers display a warning.
+These assets are called "mixed content" and can prevent scripts from running.

 → SSL Certificate Checker